tdaylan/pcat/docs/index.rst

 - Background prediction

-    Given some an observed dataset, it can be expressed as a Poisson realization of the integral emission from a large number of point sources.
-However, due to the prohibitively large number of point sources required, it is favorable to represent the contribution of extremely faint point sources (those that negligibly affect the likelihood) with background templates.
+    Given some an observed dataset, it can be expressed as a Poisson realization of the integral emission from a large number of sources.
+However, due to the prohibitively large number of sources required, it is favorable to represent the contribution of extremely faint sources (those that negligibly affect the likelihood) with background templates.
 PCAT allows a list of spatially and spectrally distinct background templates to be in the model simultaneously.

 - Point Spread Function (PSF)